Mahomed Navsa

 Mahomed Solomon Navsa (born 24 May 1957) is a judge of the Supreme Court of Appeal of South Africa and its Acting Deputy President in 2015.

 Early life

 Navsa was born in 1957 in Edenvale, Gauteng.
-He studied at the University of the Western Cape, where he obtained a BA degree in 1978 and an LLB degree in 1980 and he also was heavily involved in setting up and running the community law clinic.
+He studied at the University of the Western Cape, where he obtained a BA degree in 1978 and an LLB degree in 1980.
+He was heavily involved in setting up and running the community law clinic.